p0bs/PremPredict/README.md

 #> $ match    <chr> "001", "002", "003", "004", "005", "006", "007", "008", "009"…
 ```

-The number of rows isn’t 760, as some games this season have yet to be
+The number of rows isn’t 760, as some games from last year didn’t
-played and some games from last year didn’t feature all of our teams
+feature all of our teams from this season (as three teams were promoted
-from this season (as three teams were promoted from the Championship).
+from the Championship).

 For reference, we can see the prevailing table.